emacs-mirror/emacs/mps/manual/source/topic/location.rst

 The interface is intended to support (amongst other things) address-based hash tables and that will be used as a running example.
+See the section :ref:`guide-advanced-location` in the Guide for a more detailed look at this example.

 Terminology